Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill)

 Frequently asked questions about Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill)

-Does Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill) interact with medications?
+Does Oliggo-Fiber Inulin interact with any medications?